SAKryukov/dotnet-solution-structure/articles/article0.md

 ### Approach #1: A Very Simple One

 {id=paragraph-create-resources}So, let's start with the simplest approach: write a simple data class to be represented in XAML.
-To start with, we need some project node to embed a `ResourceDictionary` in an editable way.
+To start with, we need a project node to embed a `ResourceDictionary` in an editable way.
 For example, we can add a `Window` and rename the class name and a top XAML element.
 The simplest element would probably be a `FrameworkContentElement`, but it can be anything else known to the XAML editor and having a `ResourceDictionary` property.

 The element containing a `ResourceDictionary` doesn't have to take up memory though.
 After it is loaded, we only need an instance of `ResourceDictonary`.
 Then we pass this instance for further processing and exit the stack frame where the element was constructed.
 Then the garbage collector will dispose this inaccessible object, leaving the instance of `ResourceDictonary` to the developer.